Coffee and Cigarettes poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Coffee and Cigarettes against these established plot points, we can identify how Jim Jarmusch utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Coffee and Cigarettes within the comedy genre.

 Jim Jarmusch's Structural Approach